kailaisun/GenAI4Urban-Energy/README.md

 python 5cities-merge_data_preprocess-all.py
 ```

 ## GenAI Model Training

+We have released our [SENSE model checkpoints](https://huggingface.co/skl24/SENSE).
+You can use it without the steps below.

-Please refer to the [UrbanControlnet](https://github.com/kailaisun/UrbanControlNet).
+Otherwise, please refer to the [UrbanControlnet](https://github.com/kailaisun/UrbanControlNet).

 #### Finetuning decoder